 (2) “Airport ground support equipment” (GSE) is mobile diesel-fueled off-road compression ignition vehicles used to service and support aircraft operations.
 GSE vehicles perform a variety of functions, including but not limited to: aircraft maintenance, pushing or towing aircraft, transporting cargo to and from aircraft, loading cargo, and baggage handling.
 GSE vehicles include equipment types such as baggage tugs, belt loaders, and cargo loaders.

-(3) “Alternative diesel fuel” means any fuel used in a compression ignition engine that is not a reformulated diesel fuel as defined in title 13, CCR, sections 2281 and 2282, and does not require engine or fuel system modifications for the engine to operate, although minor modifications (e.g., recalibration of the engine fuel control) may enhance performance.
+(3) “Alternative diesel fuel” means any fuel used in a compression ignition engine that is not a diesel fuel, as defined in title 13, CCR, sections 2281 and 2282, and does not require engine or fuel system modifications for the engine to operate, although minor modifications (e.g., recalibration of the engine fuel control) may enhance performance.
 Examples of alternative diesel fuels include, but are not limited to, biodiesel, Fischer-Tropsch fuels, and emulsions of water in diesel fuel.
 A diesel fuel containing a fuel additive will be treated as an alternative diesel fuel unless:

 the additive is supplied to the vehicle or engine fuel by an on-board dosing mechanism, or